Things to Do in Albuquerque in May

 Considerations

-- Intense UV exposure at 1,619 m (5,312 ft) elevation with UV index of 8 - sunburn can occur in just 15 minutes without SPF 50+ protection, even on partly cloudy days
+- Intense UV exposure at 1,619 m (5,312 ft) elevation - the UV index of 8 combined with high altitude means you'll burn in under 15 minutes without protection, and that thin air feeling catches sea-level visitors off guard on their first hike

 Best Activities in May